Johndsalas/netflix_genre_labeler/README.md

     * Evaluate using accuracy and override accuracy, accuracy of True/False predictions only
         * A method with high enough accuracy could be used to in place of a traditional machine learning model
         * A method with high enough override accuracy could be used in conjunction with a traditional machine learning model to improve its accuracy
+    * Predictions will be evaluated using validate data

 ## Model

 * Develop best possible model, as determined by overall accuracy